AdobeDocs/cc-everywhere/src/pages/guides/concepts/client-based-entitlement-onboarding.md

 ## Step 4: Implement Backend Authentication

 **Important:** You must set up a secure backend service to authenticate with Adobe IMS.
-This is a requirement for client-based entitlement integration.
+This is a requirement for partner-based usage integration.

 Your backend service must securely authenticate with Adobe IMS to retrieve access tokens.
 Based on the [Firefly Services Authentication guide](https://developer.adobe.com/firefly-services/docs/firefly-api/guides/concepts/authentication/), implement the following: